 First and foremost, the NPS system is proven to increase survey response rates by giving customers a chance to have their voice heard, without requiring a substantial time investment.

-Next, a company’s Net Promotor Score can simultaneously be taken as a snapshot and tracked over time for predictive analytics.
+Next, a company’s Net Promoter Score can simultaneously be taken as a snapshot and tracked over time for predictive analytics.

 Third, NPS can be measured by company, product, franchise location, support agent, and a wide range of vectors.